-Arianna Barone, Color & Design Expert

 Further the statement-making prowess of “feign”-scoting with a truly unexpected color combination, like this two-toned wall in Pink Punch 2006-50 and Rainforest Foliage 2040-10.
 Other bold “feign”-scoting combos we love are:

 A. Wainscoting is a decorative wall molding that typically sits about a third of the way up the wall but can go higher depending on the overall look of the space.
-Initially, the function of wainscoting in historical homes was to protect walls from scuffs and marks.
-Elegantly painted wainscoting makes any room more appealing, especially when color is used to add contrast between the wainscoting and the wall above it.
+Typically done with beadboard or board-and-batten paneling, the function of wainscoting in historical homes was to protect walls from scuffs and marks.

 A. While the size of wainscoting depends on your space and your personal preference, it is traditionally sized using the “rule of thirds,” meaning your wainscoting would be a third of the way up your wall.